22Neves/devsite-docs/guides/checkout-api-orders/integration-errors.en.md

 | Idempotency Error | 500 | `idempotency_validation_failed` | An internal server error occurred.
 Try resending the request with a new and unique idempotency key to avoid conflicts.
 If the problem persists, contact Support and provide the `x-request-id` along with more details about the operation performed. |
 | API Error | 500 | `internal_error` | An internal server error occurred.
 Please try again later.
 If the problem persists, contact Support and provide the `x-request-id` along with more details about the operation performed. |

-For more information on how to submit the necessary requests, requirements and validations, see our API Reference for [Online Payments](/developers/en/reference/order/online-payments/create/post) and [In-Store Payments](/developers/en/reference/order/in-person-payments/point/terminal/get).
+For more information on how to submit the necessary requests, requirements and validations, see our :TagComponent{tag="API" text="API Reference" href="/developers/en/reference/order/online-payments/create/post"}.